Brainberry® (Aronia melanocarpa Extract)

 101 healthy middle-aged overweight adults.
 Three arms: 90 mg AME (16 mg anthocyanins), 150 mg AME (27 mg anthocyanins), or placebo (maltodextrin).
 24-week supplementation period.
 Cognitive tests: Stroop, grooved pegboard, number cross-out.
 Vascular function and BDNF measured.

-SIGNIFICANT IMPROVEMENTS in psychomotor speed (grooved pegboard), focus (number cross-out), cognitive flexibility (Stroop).
+Significant improvements in psychomotor speed (grooved pegboard), focus (number cross-out), cognitive flexibility (Stroop).
 Long-term consumption pattern.
 BDNF maintenance documented.
-Foundational long-term RCT supporting Brainberry® cognitive claims and US patent.
+Foundational long-term clinical trial supporting Brainberry® cognitive claims and US patent.
 Industry-sponsored (BioActor BV) — important context for evidence interpretation.

 2